satukon/Opiskelijarekisteri/README.md

 - This builds and opens the application

 ## Afterwords
 - As this was a project I did during the first year of my studies, there are opportunities left for improvement.
+This is what I could do after studying computer science for only 1/2 years. =)

 ## Screenshots
 - I've included a few screen shots for visualisation: